rooneyshuman/ChocAn_Data_Processing_Tool/README.md

 ### 5. Manager Menu

-The manager menu will ask users to enter a manager ID to verify their identification.
+The manager menu will ask users to enter a manager ID to verify their identification:

 `Please enter a manager ID: `

-If a valid ID has been entered, the manager menu will be shown.
+If a valid ID has been entered, the manager menu will be shown:

 ``` -----------------------------------------
 Manager Menu